 Illinois: The Illinois Wage Payment and Collection Act (IWPCA) also falls under the category of an expense indemnification labor code.
-The state amended its law effective 2019 to cover all reasonable expenses incurred on the job.
+The state amended its law effective in 2019 to cover all reasonable expenses incurred on the job.

 California's mileage reimbursement law is also known as an expense indemnification law.
 An expense indemnification law is designed to ensure two things: